benashford/rs-es/README.md

 26. Add version: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-version.html
 27. Inner-hits: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-inner-hits.html
 28. Documentation, both rustdoc and a suitable high-level write-up in this README
+29. Consider not using to_string pattern for converting to String (to avoid confusion with built-in to_string that uses formatter).

 ## Licence